hintron/celegraph/website/blog/2018-06-05-docusaurus.md

 authorURL: https://github.com/hintron
 ---

-I was looking for a nice way to setup documentation, and [Docusaurus](https://docusaurus.io/) might be the answer!
+I was looking for a nice way to set up documentation, and [Docusaurus](https://docusaurus.io/) might be the answer!

  <!--truncate-->

 ## Evaluating Docusaurus

 Things I want to try to figure out:
-* Is there a way to automatically document my code using something like JavaDoc, so documentation is coupled with the code?\
+* Is there a way to automatically document my code using something like JavaDoc, so documentation is coupled with the code?
 * How does it work with gh-pages - I have my source in master, and then the website build on gh-pages?
 * How do I modify the CSS?